ankitbioinfo/NiCo_v2/README.md

 showit=True,
 figsize=(10,7),
-dpi=300, #Resolution in dots per inch for saving the figure. input_colormap='jet', #Color map for node colors, based on matplotlib colormaps. with_labels=True, #If True, displays cell type labels on the nodes. node_size=500,  #Size of the nodes. linewidths=0.5, #Width of the node border lines. node_font_size=6, #Font size for node labels. alpha=0.5, #Opacity level for nodes and edges.
-Maximum value 1 use full colors and 0 value use no colors. font_weight='bold' # Weight of the font for node labels is in bold letters.
-Other option is 'normal' )
+dpi=300, #Resolution in dots per inch for saving the figure. input_colormap='jet', #Colormap for node colors, from matplotlib colormaps. with_labels=True, #Display cell type labels on the nodes, if True. node_size=500,  #Size of the nodes. linewidths=0.5, #Width of the node border lines. node_font_size=6, #Font size for node labels. alpha=0.5, #Opacity level for nodes and edges.
+1 is fully opaque, and 0 is fully transparent. font_weight='bold' # Font weight for node labels; 'bold' for emphasis, 'normal' otherwise.
+)
 ```

-Using the edge weight can be used in a following way.

 <div align="center">
 <img src="niche_interactions/Niche_interactions_without_edge_weights_R0.png" alt="" width="640">
 </div>

+Using edge weights included in the niche interaction plot can be done as shown below:

 ```
 sint.plot_niche_interactions_with_edge_weight(niche_pred_output,